 Like the oboe, the bassoon makes use of a dual reed, which is fitted into a rounded metal mouthpiece, and you utilize both hands to press on the keys to open and also close the holes and alter the pitch.
 In orchestras, there are 2 to 4 bassoons and they have a similar variety to that of the cello.
 Bassoons usually play lower harmonies, but you will certainly occasionally hear their hollow low notes featured in a tune.

 The saxophone belongs to the woodwind family and was invented in 1846 to integrate the power of a brass instrument with the flexibility of a woodwind instrument.
-Such flexibility makes the saxophone a lot of fun to play and it’s an instrument that you could see being integrated into the wood instruments sections of all sorts of bands, being recurrently seen and a notable member of, for example, jazz bands.
+Such flexibility makes the saxophone a lot of fun to play and it’s an instrument that you could see being integrated into the wood instrument sections of all sorts of bands, being recurrently seen as a notable member of, for example, jazz bands.
 Quite popular both with beginners saxophone players as well as more professional and famous musicians.

 Conically shaped, the saxophone is the only woodwind instrument constructed from brass.
 Although it is found just occasionally in the symphony orchestra, it is considered a participant of the woodwind family since it has a single reed like the clarinet.